 Tips For Flying With Breast Milk

-How to Travel With Breast Milk Tips.
+How to Travel With Breast Milk On A Plane

 Transporting breast milk can be made easier with a bit of knowledge and understanding of airport policies.
 Air travel with breast milk usually requires dry ice (a dangerous good) to keep it frozen.
 However, flying with frozen breast milk is still considered a liquid, so often the same airport rules regarding liquids apply.
 This usually applies if your baby is NOT flying with you.
 Below are airport security regulations to help you plan air travel with breast milk.
 I approached the airports directly for this information.
 Be aware that countries policies vary greatly, so don’t be caught out!

 - Is there a limit to the amount of breast milk you can travel with?